profsmith89/ctps/_sources/ales-c01.md

 ## ALE 1.3: Close the screen door!

-Create yourself yet another Python project, and again copy in the entire script from the end of Chapter 1.
+Create yourself yet another Python project, and again copy in the entire script from the end of Chapter 1 (`anybook.py`).
 For this exercise, we're not going to change its functionality, but simply make it more *robust*.

 **Step 1.** A piece of this work involves creating a separate directory for its input files.
 By putting all the input text files in a subdirectory called `txts`, we'll avoid mistakenly overwriting one of our scripts while performing file operations on the input texts.
-Look at the changes to the `open` parameter in the second line of the following script:
+Look at the changes to the `open` parameter on line 2 below:

 ```{code-block} python
 ---